Courses in Biodynamic Cardiovascular Therapy

 Nine Pulses and Five Subtle Winds (BCVT 9)

-- Learn to differentiate the nine pulses of TCM with the secondary pulses
+- Learn to differentiate the nine pulses of classical Chinese medicine to create cosmological balance

-- Refine the skill of perceiving the therapeutic direction and effects of PR in the Fluid Body
+- Refine the skill of perceiving the therapeutic direction and effects of PR as Chi

 - Learn the new metabolism of the body

-- Deepen skills with the Ignition process in the cardiovascular system
+- Deepen skills with dynamic stillness in the veins of cardiovascular system

 Craniosacral Therapy for Concussions: Balancing the Cranial Base